orthecreedence/http-parse/README.md

 ##### http-headers
 Accessor for the headers parsed from the HTTP request/response

+##### http-store-body
+`store-body` specifies whether the HTTP body should be stored (in its entirety) in the [http-body](#http-body) accessor.
+If this is set after initializing a parser, it should be done so no later than the [header-callback](#header-callback-definition) being fired, or else pieces of the body may be missing.

 ##### http-body
 Accessor for the full HTTP body from the request/response (although storing of the body in the `http` object must be explicitely asked for by passing `:store-body t`